BishopFox/badPods/manifests/nothing-allowed/README.md

 # Post exploitation

 ## Cloud metadata
-If cloud hosted, try to access the cloud metadata service.
-You might get access to the IAM credentials associated with the node, or even just a cloud IAM credential created specifically for that pod.
-In either case, this can be your path to escalate within the cluster, within the cloud environment, or both.
+If the cluster is cloud hosted, try to access the cloud metadata service.
+You might get access to the IAM credentials associated with the node or even just find a cloud IAM credential created specifically for that pod.
+In either case, this can be your path to escalate within the cluster, within the cloud environment, or in both.
 ### AWS
 ```bash
 curl http://169.254.169.254/latest/user-data #Look for credentials or bucket names